 King County is filled with older adults, whose lives inspire us about how to age with grace, enthusiasm, creativity, hope, and energy.
 They quietly make life better for others even as their years advance.
 Senior Services who is now Sound Generations created the Inspire Positive Aging Award in 2006 to recognize such inspiring elders.
 Today, IPAA is the most prestigious award in King County celebrating positive aging.

-The 2013 IPAA will be presented at Senior Services’ Annual Breakfast
+The 2016 IPAA will be presented at Sound Generations Annual Luncheon on Thursday, June 9.

 Anyone can nominate a senior.
 We encourage children, students, professionals, and anyone in the community, who has been inspired by a local elder, to submit a nomination.

-The winner will receive two domestic, round-trip plane tickets to a destination of his/her choice, generously provided by IPAA sponsor Regence, as well as a one-year membership to a local senior center.
-The nominator will receive a $50 gift certificate from Barnes & Noble.
-In addition, IPAA nominees may be featured on Senior Services’ website, in our newsletters, and in the press.
+The winners will receive an award plaque, $250 Visa Gift Card, and a one-year membership to a local senior center.
+The nominators will receive a $50 gift certificate from Barnes & Noble.
+In addition, IPAA winners will be featured on Sound Generations’ website, in our newsletters, and in the press.
 All IPAA nominees will be featured on the IPAA webpage.

 You can help us by spreading the news about this wonderful initiative in the community.
 Please post a link about the award on your website, Facebook, or Twitter.
 You can also help by downloading, printing, and posting the IPAA flyer on your message board, at your local community center, library branch, coffee shop, residential community, office, gym, elevator, etc. To download the poster, please Click here